Dan Balan: “Hold on Love”

 In 2017, Bălan decided to return from his three-year creative break, in which he had been working on experimental music styles, to return with a more commercial sounding single which would not be featured on Freedom, Part 2.
 Bălan felt that before releasing the new album he should return to the stage with a dance hit such as “Hold on Love”.
 To that end, he was invited performed the song at the popular M1 (Ukraine) Music Awards in 2017.
 The music video, Bălan's fifth collaboration with Ukrainian director Alan Badoev was described by Badoev as a dark and mysterious David Fincher-style clip.
 Badoev decided on a theme of “do not be afraid of what is inside of you”, casting Bălan as a Pastor tempted by his desires, and filmed in a district of Los Angeles.
-The director's team had to close off one quarter of the city to complete filming.
+The director's team had to close off an entire city block to complete filming.